venkys-io/Code-Blogs/Graphs/Hard/AStarAlgorithm/README.md

             # for all neighbors of the current node do
             for (m, weight) in self.get_neighbors(n):
                 # if the current node isn't in both open_list and closed_list
-                # add it to open_list and note n as it's parent
+                # add it to open_list and note n as its parent
                 if m not in open_list and m not in closed_list: open_list.add(m)
                     parents[m] = n